Hidden Gems in Lisbon: Discover the City's Secrets

 More serene park than morbid destination.
 Marble mausoleums line avenues of cypress trees, and the views over the Tagus are quietly breathtaking.

-Walk Slowly: This is where Lisbon whispers her legacy.
+Soverra Tip: Walk slowly.
+This is where Lisbon whispers her legacy.

 9. Museu da Marioneta